orgforge-ai/agentctl/README.md

   `{ "model": "provider/id", "frontmatter": { … } }`, which lets OpenCode
   model classes attach extra frontmatter (e.g. `reasoning_effort`) to generated agent files.
+- `--env KEY=VALUE` sets environment variables for the spawned harness process.
+  Multiple `--env` flags accumulate.
+The first `=` is the delimiter — values may contain `=` (e.g. `--env FOO=bar=baz`).
+Empty values are allowed (`--env FOO=`).
+  Profile-level env vars from `.agentctl/config.json` apply first; `--env` flags override them.
+- `--cwd <dir>` sets the working directory for the harness process.
+- `--degraded-ok` allows execution to proceed even when the harness does not fully support the requested mode (e.g. headless on a harness that doesn't advertise it) or when a model class mapping is missing.
+- `--dry-run` is available on both `sync` and `run` commands to preview actions without making changes or executing the harness.
+- `sync --force` overwrites conflicting unmanaged agents in harness directories.
 - `agentctl init --from <harness>` imports existing agents from a supported harness into `.agentctl/`.
+- `agentctl init --with-skillshare` installs skillshare (if needed) and creates `.skillshare/config.yaml` pointing at `.agentctl/skills/`.
+- `agentctl list` supports both `agents` and `skills` as resource kinds.
+Use `--global` to show only global resources.
 - `skills/` is created during init, but skill distribution is handled separately through skillshare integration.
 - `agentctl doctor` is the fastest way to check whether a repo is initialized,